dev-gaitano/firebase-notes-I/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 In a world filled with cluttered interfaces and overwhelming features, Ascend.up takes a different approach.
-We believe that great ideas deserve a beautiful, uncluttered space to grow.
-Our mission is to create a notes app that gets out of your way and lets your creativity shine.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>